Inhale

 Children playing and chasing each other stopped and watched me as I peddled past them.
 I saw a shop worker at a small store with wooden-planked walls that sold fruits and vegetables.

 “Good morning,” I said to the shopworker as I got off my bike.
-She looked like one of the Melanesian people Lily had shown me in photos with her dark skin and curly hair.
+With her dark skin and curly hair, she looked like one of the Melanesian people Lily had shown me in photos.
 She set down the papayas she was unpacking and stood up straight, seemingly touched that I had come to visit her shop.

 “Which road takes me to the pass over the mountains?”
 I asked.